Austin Nichols: Beginnings

-Box office and critical success
+Commercial and critical success

 In 2004, Nichols was cast as J.D., an intelligent rich kid and romantic rival to Jake Gyllenhaal's main character in the environmental blockbuster, The Day After Tomorrow.
 The film received negative reviews but was a box office success.
 Also in 2004, he appeared in Wimbledon, opposite Kirsten Dunst and Paul Bettany.
 The film was well received by critics, though it was only a mild success at the U.S. box office.
 Nichols' acting as Jake Hammond, an arrogant tennis pro, was described as "effectively unlikeable".
 For the role, Nichols had to learn tennis from scratch; he was trained to look professional by Pat Cash, who was taken aback by Nichols' skill.
 Cash observed, "It's absolutely as good as anybody's on the circuit.
 I swear to God.
 He hits it like a bullet.
 He's our star pupil."
 By the end of their training, Nichols and Bettany were able to have rallies and play points, although some of their more intricate exchanges were computer generated.

 After this success, Nichols then had a minor role in an obscure and panned 2005 film, Thanks to Gravity.
 Nichols followed this with short guest spots on episodes of Pasadena and Surface, before being cast in a successful 2006 film, Glory Road.
 Glory Road, directed by James Gartner and starring Josh Lucas, is a film based on the true story of the 1966 NCAA Men's Division I Basketball Championship, in which Coach Don Haskins led a team with an all-black starting lineup, a first in NCAA history.
 Nichols played one of the few white players on the team; he trained heavily for the role and had to master basketball as it was played in the 1960s, saying "I'd never been so sore in my life."
 The film made $42.9 million at the box office and received mixed reviews.